Philippines Rock Climbing

 From the success of Climbfest 2003, more rock trips were organized year-after-year, each for the simple goal of bonding climbers across the islands as they try new lines, push each other on project routes, and party at night!
 And to raise some funds for bolting projects of course.
 Development of new areas continue to this day.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Philippines:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Philippines:

 Featured Route For Philippines